20 Common English Questions and Answers to Give Your Social Life a Boost

 I work as a tour guide for a local tour company.
 I’ve worked there for three years now.
 How about you?

 That’s a good question!
 I do a little bit of everything: some writing, some photography and some graphic design, too.
-What do you do?
+What about you?

 Well, recently I started playing volleyball on the weekends.